 Regulating Electronic Message Centers

-On-premise digital signs have demonstrated a proven ability to increase results for those that utilize them for commercial and community-oriented purposes.
-However, many communities are relatively unfamiliar with this rapidly evolving technology, and have concerns that these kinds of signs will create aesthetic, safety and enforcement problems for their communities.
-Nearly all stakeholders struggling with digital signs and their regulation often have the same questions, such as: • What really are these digital signs and how do they work? • How is electronic technology evolving? • Is there any way for the community-at-large to actually benefit from them? • How can we strike a balance between allowing businesses to use digital signs without creating aesthetic concerns? • How do we allow them without looking like Las Vegas, or negatively impacting community safety? • How do we regulate them in ways that are understandable and enforceable, without having to hire additional staff?
-Hosted by James Carpentier, AICP, and presented by Wendy Moeller, and Mike Freeborg, Director of Government Relations for YESCO, the presentation of answers these questions, and provides practical, solution-focused guidance that can set the foundation for regulations that allow for the opportunity to leverage this technology while protecting community aesthetic values and safety concerns.
+"On-premise" digital signs have proven commercial and community-oriented purposes.
+However, many communities are relatively unfamiliar with this rapidly evolving technology, and have concerns that these kinds of signs will create aesthetic, safety, and enforcement problems.
+Nearly all stakeholders struggling with digital signs and their regulation often have the same questions, such as: What really are these digital signs and how do they work?
+How is electronic technology evolving?
+Is there any way for the community-at-large to actually benefit from digital signs?
+How can we strike a balance for the business use or digital signs and the aesthetic concerns of the community?
+How do we allow digital signs without looking like Las Vegas, or negatively impacting community safety?
+How do we regulate digital signs in ways that are understandable and enforceable, without having to hire additional staff?
+This course answers these questions, and provides practical, solution-focused guidance for regulations that leverage digital sign technology while protecting community aesthetic values and safety concerns.